star-ocean-anamnesiac/anamnesiac/CONTRIBUTING.md

 - [Item Images](https://github.com/seiyria/anamnesiac/tree/master/src/assets/items) - used by the items to link their appropriate image.
 - [The Characters](https://github.com/seiyria/anamnesiac/tree/master/src/assets/data/character) - sorted by class.
 - [Character Images](https://github.com/seiyria/anamnesiac/tree/master/src/assets/characters) - used by the characters to link to their appropriate image.
+- [The Boss Guides](https://github.com/seiyria/anamnesiac/tree/master/src/assets/data/bossguides) - not sorted at all!
+- [Boss Images](https://github.com/seiyria/anamnesiac/tree/master/src/assets/bosses) - used by boss guides to link to their appropriate image.

 You'll focus on editing the items and characters - updating their notes, adding new ones, etc. The images can also be contributed if there are any missing!